Connect with us

 The final day of the 25/26 Premier League seasons confirms a relegation and the teams to have qualified for Europe.

-Still so much at stake, Tottenham and West Ham are fighting for survival, while a list of clubs are also in the race for European qualification.
+Still so much at stake, Tottenham and West Ham are fighting for survival, whilst a list of clubs were also still in the race for European qualification.

 HITS THE POST – Crystal Palace 0-0 Arsenal